sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 * For fwdev, verify that Monodevelop can start FieldWorks using the debugger, and that you can start flexbridge from fieldworks, such as by clicking "Get project from colleague".

 * Clean up box test machine.
 In the `test` directory, run the following.
 Then delete the `test` directory.
-The `vagrant box remove` command removes the internally stored copy of the base box (to free disk space).
+The `vagrant box remove` command removes the internally stored copy of the base box (to free disk space); it's not removing the '../foo' *file*, but internally stored data with the designation of '../foo'.

 		vagrant destroy
 		vagrant box remove '../fwdev-w1604-0.0.0.box'